KratosMultiphysics/Kratos/INSTALL.md

 ```Shell
 ./path_to_kratos/scripts/configure.bat
 ```

-**NOTE**: after installing Visual Studio, in some *Windows* systems the console does not have direct access to the *Visual Studio Compiler*.
+**NOTE**: In case os compiling with *Visual Studio*, after installing *Visual Studio*, in some *Windows* systems the console does not have direct access to the *Visual Studio Compiler*.
 In order to make sure the compiler is available, try typing `cl`.
 Use this console to compile *Kratos* if the compiler responds.
 In case of error, instead of using the standard *Windows* console, open the *Native Tools Command Prompt* console and launch the compilation from there.

 The example scripts for every system are shown next.